W7k-J/W7k-J.github.io/w7kTools/Leveler.md

 The purpose of this tool is to allow you to change reference levels without changing element's location / elevation.
 The tool is going to do it automatically.
 It will set correct offsets for you.

-No longer you will have to manually calculate them.
+No longer, you will have to manually calculate them.
 Simply choose new level (or use other provided option) and it will be done.
-Moreover because the tool changes the offsets and levels at the same time your Revit model will not explode in the process.
+Moreover, because the tool changes the offsets and levels at the same time your Revit model will not explode in the process.

 ## Who should use this tool?

 This tool was created with Revit Modellers in mind.
-It easily saves them countless of hours each year.
+It easily saves them countless hours each year.

 I came out with the idea of this tool when I had to change manually references of almost all elements in the projects.
-This tiny tool would saved us at least 2 weeks of work.
+This tiny tool would save us at least 2 weeks of work.

 ## Buttons by Options